typemill/typemill/content/1_getting-started/00-system-requirements.md

 - **A database** (TYPEMILL uses files, not a database)
 - **Technical skills** (TYPEMILL is easy to use for non-technical people)

 Almost any hosting package provides a webserver with php.
-If you ever hosted a website with WordPress, then chances are high, that you can run TYPEMILL there without any problems.
+If you ever hosted your own website, then chances are high, that you can run TYPEMILL there without any problems.